 Helped companies develop successful product experiences and marketing strategies.
 Conducted qualitative research, including non-leading interviews and testing with participants.
 Built mental models and information architecture based on research findings.
 Created branding, visual and print designs.
 Developed responsive, optimized web products using the latest technologies and best practices.

 Designed and managed Grupthink product through all stages of development, including initial product requirements, prototyping, testing, launch, and development.
-Led team of 3 software developers in an agile-inspired style.
+Led team of three software developers in an agile-inspired style.
 Managed all other business and marketing efforts, including branding, messaging, community management, sales, product evangelism, making successful pitches to clients and funding groups.
-Presented to MIT Innovation Lab in 2007 and forged a two-year partnership with General Mills in 2008.
+Presented to MIT Innovation Lab in 2007 and forged a two-year relationship with General Mills in 2008.
 Sold Grupthink in 2013.